Non-solvable groups whose character degree graph has a cut-vertex. II: The structure of the solvable residual

 Our conclusion so far is that, for every non-trivial \(\mu\in\irr V\), the factor group \(I_K(\mu)/L\) either contains a unique Sylow subgroup of \(K/L\) for every prime in \(\pi_-\), or it contains a unique Sylow \(t\)-subgroup of \(K/L\).
 Recall, however, that \(V\) is not the natural module for \(K/L\) because the factor groups \(I_K(\mu)/L\) are never Sylow \(t\)-subgroups of \(K/L\) in the present situation.
 By (Lemma~\ref{SL2Nq} and) Theorem~\ref{TipoIeIIPieni} or Theorem~\ref{TipoIeII}, depending on whether \(V\) has order coprime to \(t\) or is a \(t\)-group, we then get that \(t^a=13\), \(K/L\) is isomorphic to \(\SL{13}\), and \(V\) is one of the two \(6\)-dimensional irreducible modules for \(\SL{13}\) over \(\F_3\).

 In order to complete the proof of conclusion (c), it remains to show that actually \(|L|=3^6\) (which also implies \(L=\oh 3 K\trianglelefteq G\)).
 Observe first that, by our argument so far, \(|L/W|=3^6\) \emph{for every choice} of a chief factor \(L/W\) of \(K\); this implies that \(L/U\) is actually a \(3\)-group.
 If \(U\neq 1\), we see that every non-linear irreducible character \(\phi\) of \(L/U'\) has a degree divisible by \(3\).
 Now, such a \(\phi\) is not \(K\)-invariant, as otherwise it would have an extension to \(K\) (because the Schur multiplier of \(K/L\) is trivial) and we would get a contradiction via Gallagher's theorem; on the other hand, every maximal subgroup of \(K/N\cong\PSL{13}\) has an index in \(K/N\) that is divisible either by \(7\) or by \(13\), thus \(I_K(\phi)N\) cannot be a proper subgroup of \(K\) and we have a contradiction.
-Our conclusion so far is that \(U=1\), i.e., \(L\) is an abelian \(3\)-group.
+Our conclusion so far is that \(U=1\), i.e. \(L\) is an abelian \(3\)-group.

 Taking into accout that (again by \cite[8.16, 11.22, 11.31]{Is}) every irreducible character of \(L\) extends to its inertia subgroup in \(K\), we are now ready to finish our argument.
 Let \(\theta\) be a non-principal irreducible character of \(L\), and observe that \(\theta\) cannot be \(K\)-invariant (as the Schur multiplier of \(\SL{13}\) is trivial); therefore, \(I_K(\theta)N/N\) is contained in a maximal subgroup of \(K/N\).
 Now, the index of a maximal subgroup of \(\PSL{13}\) lies in the set \(\{14,78,91\}\), but the non-adjacency between \(3\) and \(13\) in \(\Delta(G)\) rules out the index \(78\) for a maximal subgroup containing \(I_K(\theta)N/N\).
-On the other hand, in all the remaining cases we must have that \(3\) divides the order of \(I_K(\theta)N/N\); but now, looking at the structure of the possible maximal subgroups containing \(I_K(\theta)N/N\), we see that \(I_K(\theta)/L\) has an irreducible character of degree \(3\), yielding contradictory adjacencies via Gallagher's theorem, except when it contains a Sylow \(3\)-subgroup of \(K/L\) as a normal subgroup.
+On the other hand, in all the remaining cases, \(3\) divides the order of \(I_K(\theta)N/N\); but now \(I_K(\theta)/L\) has an irreducible character of degree \(3\), yielding contradictory adjacencies via Gallagher's theorem (recall that \(3\) is also non-adjacent to \(7\) in \(\Delta(G)\)), except when it contains a Sylow \(3\)-subgroup of \(K/L\) as a normal subgroup.
 Since this holds for every non-principal \(\theta\in\irr L\), \cite[Lemma~4]{Z} yields that \(L\) is an irreducible \(K/L\)-module, completing the proof. \end{proof}